-Prerequisites: LPN 180 and LPN 181
+Prerequisites: LPN 180 and LPN 181and MAT 133 (Preferred) or Higher

 LPN 186 MATERNAL CHILD CONCEPTS (5 CR)

 Extend the use of the nursing process to the childbearing and childrearing clients.
 Maslow's hierarchy of needs is utilized as a framework to care for the client who has a well-defined health care problem in a structured setting.